que-es-un-objeto-en-programacion

 OBJECTS have properties (attributes) and behaviors (methods).

-The properties of an object represent its internal state and are defined by variables called attributes.
+Properties of an object represent its internal state and are defined by variables called attributes.
 These attributes can be of different data types, such as integers, strings, booleans, or other objects.

-The behaviors of an object are actions it can perform and are defined by methods.
+Behaviors of an object are actions it can perform and are defined by methods.
 These methods can modify the object's state, perform calculations, interact with other objects, or perform any other specific task.

-Additionally, with composition and references, we can create relationships that allow them to interact with each other.
+Furthermore, with composition and references, we can create relationships that allow them to interact with each other.

-How to Use Objects
+How to use objects

 Now that we know what an OBJECT is, let’s briefly see how to work with them.

-Using the instance: Once you have an instance of the class, you can access its attributes and call its methods to perform various actions or manipulate its internal state as needed.
+3. Using the instance: Once you have an instance of the class, you can access its attributes and call its methods to perform various actions or manipulate its internal state as needed.

-Destruction (Optional): Finally, in some programming languages, it is not necessary to explicitly manage the destruction of objects, as the language automatically takes care of freeing the memory occupied by objects when they are no longer needed.
+4. Destruction (Optional): Finally, in some programming languages, it is not necessary to explicitly manage the destruction of objects, as the language automatically takes care of freeing the memory occupied by objects when they are no longer needed.

-Example of an Object in Different Languages
+Example of an Object

-Let’s see what the syntax would be to work with an object in different programming languages.
-Let’s create an object Car
+Let’s see what the syntax would be for working with an object in different programming languages.
+Let’s create a Car object that represents (guess what) a car 🚗.

 This car must have:

-- Attributes: Brand, model, registration year, color…
+• Attributes: Brand, model, year of registration, color…

 class Car